Communities

 Nowadays, you'd try to do that with high speed digital, multiplexing the various signals.
 I haven't specified a cable harness anything like that in such a long time that I have no idea what is customary with many-wire harnesses these days.

-Sclrx‭ wrote about 1 year ago
+Sclrx‭ wrote over 1 year ago

 That I agree with, the time of many-wires parrallel connectors is long gone, but as mentioned in the question, that type of wiring might still exist in niche application, that are high-speed enough to justify staying analog through the whole system. (without necessitating individual coax lines)